 The great Leonardo da Vinci is remembered for his two most popular paintings: The Last Supper and the Mona Lisa.

-However, the achievements of these guys depended on the achievement of their predecessors from which they greatly borrow.
+However, the achievements of these guys depended on the achievements of their predecessors from which they greatly borrowed.
 Giotto is regarded as one such artist who enhanced his work by adding personality and weight.
 He is remembered for his famous quote: “Giotto makes massive Madonnas.”

 Masaccio, a brilliant mathematician and talented artist was an early contributor to the arts’ linear perspective.
 Giotto and many others like him were also prominent during the high Renaissance time period.